-Atlas Advisors Australia Pty Ltd, a company of which Guy Hedley is the chairman and a shareholder, maintains an office space within the Group's Sydney headquarters and contributes \$35,000 per annum to shared facilities.
+Atlas Advisors Australia Pty Ltd, a company of which Guy Hedley is the chairman and a shareholder, maintains an office space within the Group's Sydney headquarters and Melbourne offices and contributes \$131,856 per annum to shared facilities.
 The shared facilities agreement terms and rate are considered as being on an arm's length basis.

-23. Cash Flow Information
+23. Cash flow information

-(a) Reconciliation of net income to net cash provided by operating activities:
+(a) Reconciliation of net income to net cash provided by operating activities